Skip to content

 Blueland's Facebook Page profile

 A Facebook business Page with filled-out page fields has a better chance of answering visitors' questions and appearing in search results than an empty one.
-So go to your Page's backend from the Facebook's Pages menu or your Shortcuts, and complete these parts of your Page:
+So go to your Page's backend from Facebook's Pages menu or your Shortcuts, and complete these parts of your Page:

 • Your hours and location (if applicable).